 Established by a former group of students in 1997 to honour Professor K.Y.
 Lo of the University of Western Ontario, this medal is awarded in recognition of significant engineering contributions at the international level.

 “For contributions to hydro development and transmission internationally”"

 The John B. Stirling Medal

-Established 1987 during the Institute's centennial year honouring a former president, this medal is awarded in recognition of distinguished at the national level within the Institute and/or its Members Societies by members of these societies.
+Established in 1987 during the Institute's centennial year honouring a former president, this medal is awarded in recognition of distinguished service at the national level within the Institute and/or its Members Societies by members of these societies.

 Fellows of the EIC